RajveerKarotanian/Marvel-FighterZ/README.md

-# Marvel-FighterZ
-In this game, players can choose between two gamemodes (Free For All or Teams), customize their gameplay experience, and compete in a dynamic race to the finish line.
-Built with Java, this project demonstrates strong object-oriented programming principles and interactive design.

-**MAIN CLASS** - Menu Class

-The Menu class must be run inorder for this program to work.
-Opening the Menu greets you with a title page, where you must press "Start" to reach the next screen.
-The following screen gives the option to pick a desired gamemode: FFA (Free For All), or TEAMS (Two teams of two).

-  FFA - 	Free for All (no teams, all solo), user is able to able to enter the names for 4 different heroes

-  Teams - Two teams, each with two players.
-You may cycle through the heroes by clicking on them, and then confirming your choice with the
-		confirm button placed underneath that specific hero.
-This program does not allow for duplicate characters.
-After picking the second character for the second team, you may enter the names for the teams, which will be displayed for the winner at the end of round.

-After going through the gamemode selection, you will enter a background selection screen, where you are able to chose between 3 options.
-You will have to select a background before confirming an option.
-After this, you will enter a path selection screen.
-There are 2 options.
-Linear or Around, where the first option sets the game configuration to make the heroes travel straight across the background, and the second option sets the game configuration to make the heroes travel around the background.
-After this, if you originally chose the
-FFA gamemode, you are given an extra option to reset previous scores, where you will have to select "Yes" or "No".
-Selecting yes starts the game with everyone having a score of 0, where selecting no starts the game off with everyone keeping their scores from the last time the program was ran.

-Universe class

-1. The Roll icon rolls a players turn and moves them 1 by 1, but to speed up the process you can turn on the the automatic mode if you do not want to click the roll button each time.

-2. The pause button pauses the game no matter if you are rolling manually or are in automatic mode.

-3. The restart button restart the steps and sets the game back to the beginning.
-The button is able to be pressed at any time during the game or at the end of the race.

-At the end of each round, a leaderboard for that round is displayed, ranking the heroes in the order they finished.
-The scoreboard on the bottom of the screen also updates the score based on the positions of each hero.
+# Racing Game - Java Project

+## Overview
+Welcome to the **Marvel FighterZ**, a dynamic and interactive Java-based game where players can choose between two exciting game modes, customize their gameplay experience, and compete in a thrilling race to the finish line.
+This project showcases strong object-oriented programming principles and interactive design, providing an engaging experience for players.

+---

+## Features
+1. **Game Modes**:
+   - **Free For All (FFA)**: A solo race where four players compete individually.
+   - **Teams**: A team-based race with two teams of two players each.

+2. **Customization**:
+   - **Hero Selection**: Choose from a variety of heroes.
+In Teams mode, ensure no duplicate heroes are selected.
+   - **Background Selection**: Pick from three unique backgrounds to set the stage for the race.
+   - **Path Selection**: Choose between two path configurations:
+     - **Linear**: Heroes travel straight across the background.
+     - **Around**: Heroes travel around the background.

+3. **Score Management**:
+   - In FFA mode, players can choose to reset previous scores or continue with existing scores from the last session.

+4. **Interactive Gameplay**:
+   - **Roll Button**: Manually roll to move heroes one by one.
+   - **Automatic Mode**: Enable automatic rolling to speed up gameplay.
+   - **Pause Button**: Pause the game at any time.
+   - **Restart Button**: Restart the game from the beginning, available at any point during the race.

+5. **Leaderboard**:
+   - At the end of each round, a leaderboard displays the ranking of heroes based on their finishing positions.
+   - The scoreboard at the bottom of the screen updates scores based on each hero's position.

+---

+## How to Use
+1. **Run the Program**:
+   - Launch the game by running the `Menu` class.
+   - The title screen will appear.
+Press "Start" to proceed.

+2. **Select Game Mode**:
+   - Choose between **FFA** (Free For All) or **Teams** mode.
+   - **FFA**: Enter names for four individual heroes.
+   - **Teams**: Select two heroes for each team and enter team names.

+3. **Customize Gameplay**:
+   - **Background Selection**: Choose one of three backgrounds.
+   - **Path Selection**: Select either Linear or Around path configuration.
+   - **Score Reset (FFA Only)**: Choose to reset scores or continue with previous scores.

+4. **Play the Game**:
+   - Use the **Roll** button to move heroes manually or enable **Automatic Mode** for faster gameplay.
+   - Pause the game at any time using the **Pause** button.
+   - Restart the game using the **Restart** button.

+5. **View Results**:
+   - After each round, the leaderboard displays the finishing order of heroes.
+   - The scoreboard updates with the latest scores based on hero positions.

+---

+## Classes and Functionality
+### Main Class - `Menu`
+- **Purpose**: The entry point of the program.
+- **Functionality**:
+  - Displays the title screen and "Start" button.
+  - Guides the user through game mode selection, hero customization, and gameplay setup.

+### `Universe` Class
+- **Purpose**: Manages the core gameplay mechanics.
+- **Functionality**:
+  - Handles hero movement, rolling, and automatic mode.
+  - Provides buttons for pausing and restarting the game.
+  - Displays the leaderboard and updates the scoreboard.

+---

+## Gameplay Mechanics
+- **Rolling**: Determines the movement of heroes during the race.
+- **Automatic Mode**: Speeds up gameplay by automating the rolling process.
+- **Pausing**: Allows players to pause the game at any time.
+- **Restarting**: Resets the game to its initial state, allowing players to start over.

+---

+## Score Management
+- **FFA Mode**:
+  - Players can choose to reset scores to zero or continue with scores from the previous session.
+- **Teams Mode**:
+  - Scores are tracked for each team and displayed on the scoreboard.

+---

+## Leaderboard and Scoreboard
+- **Leaderboard**:
+  - Displays the ranking of heroes at the end of each round.
+- **Scoreboard**:
+  - Tracks and updates scores based on hero positions during the race.

+---

+## Requirements
+- **Java Runtime Environment (JRE)**: Ensure Java is installed on your system.
+- **IDE or Command Line**: Use an IDE like IntelliJ IDEA or Eclipse, or run the program via the command line.

+---

+## Notes
+- The game is designed to be intuitive and user-friendly, with clear prompts and error handling.
+- Object-oriented programming principles are used extensively to ensure modularity and scalability.
+- The game supports replayability with customizable options and score tracking.
+- This game was created with my friends, my main contributions are the main menu class, and handling file I/O

+---